LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/is-it-love-to-fade.md

 To love is to give up

-in their caresses,
+in their caresses.

+&nbsp;

-to love is to caress
+To love is to caress

 regardless of their silence.

-To love is to care completely,
+To love is to care completely;

-to love is to give if needed,
+to love is to give if needed.

+&nbsp;

-to love is to love yourself
+To love is to love yourself

 to love somebody.